trinhngocdieu/react-design-pattern/README.md

 ## Benefits
 - Apply the philosophy of the hooks, which React already provides us some hooks like useState, useEffect, useMemo.
-- Decoupling between data layer and view layer
+- Decoupling between Data layer and View layer
-- Module and easy to maintain/test
+- Module and easy to Maintain/Test each layer
-- Component only care about the data and how we render the data, don't care about how/where data comes from.
+- Component only care about the data it needs, not care about how to get the data

 ## Requirements